aideink/game.aircraft/README.md

 # game.aircraft
 a demo but fun aircraft game created in https://aide.ink

-you can enjoy the game [here](https://aideink.github.io/game.aircraft/).enjoy it!
+you can play the game [here](https://aideink.github.io/game.aircraft/).enjoy it!